govfresh/govfresh.github.io/_papers/open-civic-organizations.md

+* Am I committed to the mission?
 * Am I inspired in my role?
-* Am I committed to the mission?
-* Is leadership leading by example?
 * Do we empower individuals to learn/grow?
 * Is there strong organizational camaraderie?
 * Are our workflows adaptive and responsive?
-* Are we individually/collectively willing to change?
+* What changes can I make that will help others join us?
+* Is leadership leading by example?

 ### Checklist